11 Things to know when Moving to Ontario

 Too broke to get an apartment all to yourself?
 If so, you can also use a platform like where you can find listings from other individuals looking for a roommate to split the rent.

 As mentioned above, the rentals vary depending on the city of your choice.
 Furthermore, the rents may be higher in some neighborhoods than others.
-You should base your decision on factors such as proximity to public transportation, distance from your work location, school, etc.
+You should base your decision on factors such as proximity to public transportation, distance from your work location, school, etc. Once you have signed your lease, don’t forget to take out a home insurance policy.
+Renter’s insurance covers your belongings (your TV, clothes, jewelry, etc.) and it is affordable.
+Take the time to get home and auto insurance quotes and compare coverage and prices available in Ontario.

 How do Ontario leases work?